 Graduate Certificate in Health Economics

-Health economists apply economic principles to the health care system in order to determine how resources can be best used to improve the health of populations.
+Health economists apply economic principles to the health care system.
+They use their expertise to determine how resources can best be used to improve the health of populations.

-Graduates can progress to further study with the Graduate Diploma in Health Economics or Master of Health Economics and Policy.
+You can progress to further study with the Graduate Diploma in Health Economics or Master of Health Economics and Policy.
+You could end up working alongside a biotechnology company as a consultant.
+You might advise on healthcare policy.
+Perhaps you’ll evaluate product cost-effectiveness for a pharmaceutical group or analyse data from clinical trials.

 Choose your applicant type to view the relevant admissions information for this program.